rachitdani/Diamond-Price-Prediction-Project/readme.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project, please follow these following steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.